 Medications are the most common treatment used in health care and contribute to significant improvements in health when used appropriately.
-However, medication use can also be associated with harm and the common use of medications means they are associated with more errors and adverse events than any other aspect of health care.
+However, medication use can also be associated with harm.
+This means the common use of medications can also be associated with more errors and adverse events than any other aspect of health care.
 While rates of serious harm are low, errors do affect health outcomes for people and healthcare costs.
 The prevalence of medication errors is of particular concern because the majority of these errors are preventable.
 This e-learning tool will help you understand your role in medication administration and how you can prevent errors from occurring in your workplace.

 Safe administration of medication is everybody’s responsibility.

 This e-learning course is intended for staff in the community who administer medication to children.
 This includes but is not limited to staff who work in the following areas: Department for Education sites, childcare centres, respite services, agency staff, OSHC staff, vacation care program staff, family day care educators, Access Assistant Program Health Support Officers.
 The term 'Health Support Worker' will be used as a generic name throughout this course to refer to a variety of job titles (including but not limited to: SSO, HSO, ECW, Care Worker, Disability Support Worker).
 This course will provide HSWs with the prerequisite knowledge required to safely administer medication to children in the community.

 By the end of the course, you will be able to:

 Share this with your colleagues, download the Medication Safety for Health Support Workers in the Community A4 promotional flyer/poster

 The course will take approximately 90 minutes to complete.